An Excerpt: Apistli

 It was a long time before Huin responded.
 “I don't know,” she said.
 “Some things are not meant to be understood.”

 “You're for the Resistance, then,” offered Apistli.
-“Not you, but your temple.
-The Way itself.
+“It’s the only way this makes any sense.
+And it explains why you can’t tell me, I figure.
 Whatever cosmic force it was, or spirit, or being, that compelled you or your predecessors to plant the pochote tree -- that force is on the side of the Resistance.
 Maybe there's a prophecy that Másatl returns from the dead to lead our warriors to victory over the United Silver Company.
 You must have known it since before Másatl was even born.
 Since before the silver wars even began, you knew.
 Or your predecessor did, before you.”

 “None of us have any predecessors,” said Huin.
 “Nor do we have successors.
 I am no one and everyone who is, who has ever been, and who ever will be.
 My body is borrowed.
 My skin, my heart, my thoughts, and my memories are all made of earth, which neither enters this world nor leaves it.
 Each one is borrowed from the collective, and will soon be returned.”